 Display items Details NC Safety This displays the smart safety observation software version of the NC system.
 Parameters This displays the safety parameter changed date and time, comment and CRC.
 Lad 1, 2 This displays the safety PLC ladder 1, 2 changed date and time, comment and CRC.
 Servo axis (up to 32 axes) This displays the safety software version of servo axis.
 The version only for axis of the safety servo unit is displayed.
-Change the display item with ADDED OF PAGE Spindle (up to 8 spindles) This displays the safety software version of spindle.
+Change the display item with PAGE / PAGE or ▲/▼ on the screen. ▲ / ▼ keys appear only when the screen has items on the next/previous page.
+Spindle (up to 8 spindles) This displays the safety software version of spindle.
 The version only for spindle of the safety spindle unit is displayed.